 TETRA Direct Mode Operation

-Course Code: TR1203 Course Summary The topics covered in this course will enable those working in TETRA systems administration, design and specification to plan and configure TETRA Direct Mode.
+The TETRA Direct Mode Operation course offered by Wray Castle is designed for individuals working in TETRA systems administration, design, and specification.
+This course covers a range of topics that will enable participants to effectively plan and configure TETRA Direct Mode.
+Engineers involved in mobile radio system management and design will benefit from gaining a detailed understanding of the planning, optimization, and configuration aspects of TETRA Direct Mode Operation.
+Participants in this course will delve into various topic areas including an introduction to TETRA DMO, DMO air interface structure, advantages and disadvantages of DMO, DMO services, frequency-efficient operation, dual watch mobiles, dual-mode mobiles, DMO repeaters, DMO gateways, DMO gateway repeaters, radio coverage and co-existence issues, managed DMO, and DMO security.
+The course also includes a DMO 'coverage' design exercise to provide practical experience in applying the concepts learned.
+By completing the TETRA Direct Mode Operation course, participants will enhance their skills and knowledge in managing and designing mobile radio systems, ultimately improving their ability to effectively plan and configure TETRA Direct Mode for optimal performance.
+This course is ideal for individuals with familiarity with mobile radio system design principles or those who have attended the Radio System Design course previously.
 Who would benefit Engineers working or involved in mobile radio system management and design who require a detailed understanding of the planning, optimisation and configuration aspects of TETRA Direct Mode Operation.
 Prerequisites Familiarity with the principles and techniques of designing mobile radio systems, or previous attendance on the Radio System Design course (RP1101).
 Topic Areas Include Introduction to TETRA DMO DMO air interface structure Advantages and disadvantages of DMO DMO services Frequency efficient operation Dual watch mobiles Dual mode mobiles DMO repeaters DMO gateways DMO gateway repeaters Radio coverage and co-existence issues Managed DMO DMO security Includes a DMO 'coverage' design exercise.

 POA: Private Course